Palo Alto Firewall Packet Capture

 TRAFFIC FLOW

-• The transmit stage have the firewall external IP (source NAT) to the server public IP #2, and the return packet from the server public IP to the client private IP #4.
+• The transmit stage has the firewall external IP (source NAT) to the server public IP #2, and the return packet from the server public IP to the client private IP #4.

 Let's configure the firewall for packet capture.